zoltantarcsay/pix/README.md

 ### Build

-To build the app in Docker, jus run `docker build .` as normal.
+To build the app in Docker, jus run `docker build -t pix .` as normal.
 This will build the client and server apps in the first stage and copy the artifacts to the production container in the second stage.